elixir-luxembourg/data-ingestion-practical/README.md

 #### Mac
 1. Using Finder, select the folder and go to File > Get Info
 2. Expand the section `Sharing & Permissions`
 3. If the small lock icon at the bottom is locked, click on it to unlock it.
 4. Set Priviledge to `Read only` for all users/user groups.
+  TODO: add screenshot of the window

 #### Linux
 Navigate the parent directory and use `chmod` - GNU coreutils tool for changing the mode of the files and directories to be read-only